Be sure you’re informed of insurance policies to minimize your out of pocket expenses when replacing or repairing your roof

 Yes.
-Most all home owners policies cover full replacement value.
-The first check the insurance company gives you is the Actual Value (AV); what the roof is worth today with it’s useful remaining life.
-The money that was withheld is call the depreciation, or technically, the Replacement Value (RV) and will be paid to you when the work is completed or most times upon the submission of a signed contract with a licensed contractor for the work specified in the insurance adjusters summary report.
+Most all homeowners policies cover full replacement value.
+The first check the insurance company gives you is the Actual Value (AV); what the roof is worth today with its useful remaining life.
+The money that was withheld is called the depreciation, or technically, the Replacement Value (RV), and will be paid to you when the work is completed or most times upon the submission of a signed contract with a licensed contractor for the work specified in the insurance adjusters summary report.

 Legally, you can’t.
 Of course, a roofer in collusion with a homeowner can submit falsified invoices.
 However, doing so is insurance fraud.
 Please don’t ask us to do this.

-When most people look at their insurance paperwork they are confused, because they think the insurance company deducted their deductible from the money the insurance company has sent them.
+When most people look at their insurance paperwork they are confused because they think the insurance company deducted their deductible from the money the insurance company has sent them.
 However, the deductible is the amount that the homeowner is responsible for paying directly to the contractor.
-The insurance company subtracts the home owners deductible amount on the paperwork from the total amount the insurance company allows for the claim, since the homeowner will pay their deductible directly to the contractor.
-The balance after subtracting what the homeowner will pay directly to the contractor as a deductible, is the total amount the insurance company will actually pay for the claim.
+The insurance company subtracts the homeowner deductible amount on the paperwork from the total amount the insurance company allows for the claim, since the homeowner will pay their deductible directly to the contractor.
+The balance after subtracting what the homeowner will pay directly to the contractor as a deductible is the total amount the insurance company will actually pay for the claim.

 When you need roof repair in Plano, TX, Parish Roofing Solutions is the company to call!
 That’s because we know that roofing repair is more than just construction - it’s about protecting your home and family from the harsh power of the elements.